apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**USMNT unravels against Colombia in Copa América tune-up**
+**South Korea restarts anti-North Korea loudspeaker broadcasts in retaliation for trash balloons**

-You can read more about it [here](https://www.washingtonpost.com/sports/2024/06/08/usmnt-colombia-commanders-field/).
+You can read more about it [here](https://apnews.com/article/south-korea-north-korea-loudspeaker-broadcasts-propaganda-balloons-292bfb6b5a53aa5f0719eb95ef6993e9).

 ## Requirements
 - Python 3.8